I OVERVIEW – THE 'CHANGING ZEITGEIST'

 Cybersecurity and data breaches – federal law

 Cybersecurity has been the focus of intense attention in the United States in recent years, and the legal landscape is dynamic and rapidly evolving.
-Nonetheless, at the time of writing, there is still no general law establishing federal data protection standards, and the FTC's Section 5 authority, as laid out above, remains the closest thing to a general national-level cybersecurity regulator.
+Nonetheless, at the time of writing, there is still no general law establishing federal data protection standards, and the FTC's exercise of its Section 5 authority, as laid out above, remains the closest thing to a general national-level cybersecurity regulation.

 That said, recent years have brought a flurry of federal action related to cybersecurity.
 In 2015, Congress enacted the Cybersecurity Information Sharing Act (CISA),11 which seeks to encourage cyberthreat information sharing within the private sector and between the private and public sectors by providing certain liability shields related to such sharing.
 CISA also authorises network monitoring and certain other defensive measures, notwithstanding any other provision of law.
 In addition to CISA, Presidents Obama and Trump have issued a series of executive orders concerning cybersecurity, which have, among other things, directed the Department of Homeland Security and a number of other agencies to take steps to address cybersecurity and protect critical infrastructure and directed the National Institute of Standards and Technology (NIST) to develop a cybersecurity framework.12 The latter, in particular, has been a noteworthy development: while the NIST Cybersecurity Framework provides voluntary guidance to help organisations manage cybersecurity risks, there is an increasing expectation that use of the framework (which is laudably accessible and adaptable) could become a best practice consideration for companies holding sensitive consumer or proprietary business data.